Over 99% of U.S. Dogs Exhibit Behavioral Issues

 Final Thoughts

 Behavioral issues affect nearly every dog, but they don’t have to define your relationship.
-By recognizing early signs and applying consistent, positive training methods, you can help your dog live a calmer, safer, and happier life.
-For more tips on improving communication and building a stronger bond with your dog, see our post on how training improves your relationship.
+By recognizing early signs and applying consistent, training methods, you can help your dog live a calmer, safer, and happier life.